Traveling to montana? These are the top 7 places to stay in and around glacier national park!

 Book your stay at one of the following lodges/motor inns and truly experience what Glacier National Park offers.

 I hope this guide is helpful in your planning for your future trip to Montana and Glacier National Park.
-As a traveler myself, I know first hand that finding lodging and/or good places to camp are a challenge.
+As a traveler myself, I know firsthand that finding lodging and/or good places to camp is a challenge.
 So, hearing it from a local gives some extra reassurance about where you are staying!
-If I can be of any additional help on your upcoming trip, feel free to shoot me an email at firstname.lastname@example.org.
+If I can be of any additional help on your upcoming trip, feel free to shoot me an email at firstname.lastname@example.org or use my contact page!

 ** Images used in this blog post are not mine **